GiuliaMP/GiuliaMP.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am currently a Ph.D. student at the Real-Time Systems (ReTiS) Laboratory, Scuola Superiore Sant'Anna in Pisa.
-Previously, I completed my Master’s degree in Data Science and Scientific Computing at the University of Trieste, and hold a Bachelor's degree in Computer Science from Sapienza, University of Rome.
-My interests involve Reinforcement Learning, with a particular focus on enhancing the generalization capabilities of these algorithms.
+Previously, I completed my Master’s degree in Data Science and Scientific Computing at the University of Trieste, and hold a Bachelor's degree in Computer Science from the University of Rome, La Sapienza.
+My research focuses on Reinforcement Learning (RL) and enhancing RL agents' decision-making abilities in novel situations.
+I also believe that drawing inspiration from diverse domains is crucial for getting fresh perspectives.

-In my free time, I love discovering how AI can be applied to videogames and exploring the different ways in which AI algorithms can be used to create engaging gaming experiences.
+In my free time, I love exploring the different ways in which AI algorithms can be used to create engaging gaming experiences.

-When I'm not at the computer, I enjoy exploring the outdoors through hiking and horse riding.
-I also have a passion for traveling and learning about new cultures and languages.
+When I am not at the computer, I enjoy exploring the outdoors through hiking and horse riding.
+Additionally, I enjoy traveling, immersing myself in different cultures, and learning new languages.

-Feel free to explore my site and get to know me better.
 Do not hesitate to reach out if you have any questions or would like to connect.

 Thank you for visiting!
 {style="text-align: justify;"}